openstack/monasca-api/docs/monasca-api-spec.md

 * 200 - OK

 #### Response Body
-Returns a JSON array of notification method objects with the following fields:
+Returns a JSON object with an 'elements' array of notification method objects with the following fields:

 * id (string) - ID of notification method
 * links ([link])